missymissprim/majestythinks/src/site/notes/Path in Purgatory/Items/Sun Shadow.md

 		</div>
 	</section>
 </aside>

+> In the dreams, especially [when] the figure is [present], it is hard to discern what or who the figure is.
+Partly because of the nature of the dream, but also because the focus is around what the figure is holding.
+A sword.
+The weapon is a long sword with a black blade with runes covering the front and back of it that are too far to read.
+The hilt and pommel are covered in gold and the pommel is cast in the form of an open dragon claw ...
+>
+> — Jacob, the Dungeon Master

+A decade ago, Averill began having dreams that cryptically forewarned him of the Gorin Incursion and other related events.
+In a few iterations a figure stood with a peculiar sword in hand, a sword Averill would later recognize and obtain early in his travels with the Nameless Ones while accompanying Moradin on his personal quest in the Ashwood ([[Path in Purgatory/Session Notes/Session 004 - 01012021\|Session 004 - 01012021]]).

 ### Dormant
 This ancient blade seems incomplete, as though its full strength lies dormant.
 The pommel of the blade is coated in goad and crafted in the shape of a dragon claw which looks as though it should be holding an object that is not present.
 The blade itself is jet black in color and gives off a dull warmth.
 Etched into the blade are draconic runes that read “Sun Shadow, the Dark Emissary.”